Ny-Rianala/kati-react-coding-challenge/README.md

 Your frontend code should be written in a folder called `frontend`.
 Please add a clear instruction on how to run your code.

 ## Backend

-This is a simple backend app to perform CRUD operations on products data.
+Navigate to the `backend` folder.
+This is a straightforward backend application designed for user registration, CRUD operations on product data, and email services using [Resend](https://resend.com).
+We have pre-populated some data in the local SQLite databases, which you can see in the `databases` folder and you are welcome to modify it as needed. .
-We have some data added to the local database.
-You can edit it as you want as it is yours.
-You just make sure that you leave data there for us to test your app.
+However, please ensure that you leave enough data for us to test your application effectively.

 ### Technologies.
-It is a simple backend server written in `Python` and using `Flask`(a lightweight Python web framework).
+The backend code is written in Node.js and Express.js.

 ### How to run the app
 1. Navigate to the `backend` folder.

-2. There a few ways to install packages but let's use a Virtual Environment for this app (The most recommended way):

-    A virtual environment allows us to install packages in an isolated environment without affecting the system-wide Python installation:

-    1. Create a virtual environment:

-        Make sure you have python3 installed on your machine before proceeding:

-    ```
-        python3 -m venv venv
-    ```

-    2. Activate the virtual environment:

-        - On Linux or macOS:

-        ```
-            source venv/bin/activate
-        ```

-        - On Windows:

-        ```
-            venv\Scripts\activate
-        ```

-    3. Install Flask within the virtual environment:

-        ```
-            pip install flask
-        ```

-    4. Run `python app.py`
+1. Contact us for the .env file content
+1. Install all necessary packages by running `npm install`
+1. Run `npm start`
 1. Start working on the frontend